Great Naktong Offensive: Yongch'on

 In the high mountains between the Taegu sector on the west and the Kyongju-east coast sector, two KPA divisions, the 8th and 15th, also prepared an attack south on September 1 to break the supply route between Taegu and P'ohang-dong, which was in the vicinity of Hayang and Yongch'on.
 This attack would coordinate with the KPA offensive in the Kigye-P'ohang area.
 Hayang is 12 mi, and Yongch'on 20 mi east of Taegu.
 The KPA 8th Division was astride the main Andong-Sinnyong-Yongch'on road 20 mi northwest of Yongch'on and the KPA 15th Division was eastward in the mountains just below Andong, 35 mi north of Yongch'on on a poor and mountainous secondary road.
 The objective of the 8th Division was Hayang; the objective of the 15th was Yongch'on, which the division had orders to take at all costs.
-Opposing the 8th Division was the ROK 6th Division; in front of the 15th Division stood the ROK 8th Division.
+Opposing the 8th Division was the ROKA 6th Division; in front of the 15th Division stood the ROKA 8th Division.

 In ten days of fighting the KPA 8th Division gained only a few miles, and not until September 12 did it have possession of Hwajong-dong, 14 mi northwest of Yongch'on.
 In this time it lost nearly all the 21 new T-34 tanks of the 17th Armored Brigade that were supporting it.
 Just below Hwajong-dong, mountains close in on the road, with Hill 928 (Hwa-san) on the east and lesser peaks on the west.
-At this passage of the mountains into the Taegu corridor, the ROK 6th Division decisively defeated the KPA 8th Division and practically destroyed it.
+At this passage of the mountains into the Taegu corridor, the ROKA 6th Division decisively defeated the KPA 8th Division and practically destroyed it.
 By September 8 some of the KPA battalions could muster no more than 20 men.